astropy/halotools/docs/getting_started/managing_catalogs/index.rst

 ============================================

-To see simple examples of how to manipulate the data stored in halo catalogs, see the Examples section of the `~halotools.sim_manager.HaloCatalog` API documentation.
+To see simple examples of how to manipulate the data stored in halo catalogs, see the Examples section of the `~halotools.sim_manager.MarfMarfMarf` API documentation.

 For beginner's instructions in using the ``sim_manager`` sub-package to download new catalogs and manage your cache, see :ref:`sim_manager_step_by_step`.